lzwFromWhuRs/starter-academic/content/publication/liu-performance-nodate/index.md

 ---
-title: "Performance and robustness analysis of origin detection methods with geo-tagged social media data"
+title: "Analysis of the performance and robustness of methods to detect base locations of individuals with geo-tagged social media data"
 authors:
 - admin
 - Anshu Zhang